Christian theology: Hell

 Hell in Christian beliefs, is a place or a state in which the souls of the unsaved will suffer the consequences of sin.
 The Christian doctrine of Hell derives from the teaching of the New Testament, where Hell is typically described using the Greek words Gehenna or Tartarus.
 Unlike Hades, Sheol, or Purgatory it is eternal, and those damned to Hell are without hope.
 In the New Testament, it is described as the place or state of punishment after death or last judgment for those who have rejected Jesus.
 In many classical and popular depictions it is also the abode of Satan and of Demons.
+Such is not the case in the Book of Revelation, where Satan is thrown into Hell only at the end of Christ's millennium long reign on this Earth.

 Hell is generally defined as the eternal fate of unrepentant sinners after this life.
 Hell's character is inferred from biblical teaching, which has often been understood literally.
 Souls are said to pass into Hell by God's irrevocable judgment, either immediately after death (particular judgment) or in the general judgment.
 Modern theologians generally describe Hell as the logical consequence of the soul using its free will to reject the will of God.
 It is considered compatible with God's justice and mercy because God will not interfere with the soul's free choice.

-Only in the King James Version of the bible is the word "Hell" used to translate certain words, such as sheol (Hebrew) and both hades and Gehenna(Greek).
+Only in the King James Version of the bible is the word "Hell" used to translate certain words, such as sheol (Hebrew) and both hades and Gehenna (Greek).
 All other translations reserve Hell only for use when Gehenna is mentioned.
 It is generally agreed that both sheol and hades do not typically refer to the place of eternal punishment, but to the underworld or temporary abode of the dead.